sebw/blog.wains.be/content/posts/2020/2020-10-30-migrating-synology-surveillance-to-zoneminder.md

 ![](https://blog.wains.be/images/zoneminder-gotify.png)

-Someone called dlandon created a container with both Zoneminder and Zmeventnotification.
+Someone amazing called "dlandon" created a container that ships both Zoneminder and zmeventnotification.

-You can get push notifications to your mobile device if you use the zmninja mobile application.
+You can get push notifications to your mobile device if you use the zmninja (paid) mobile application.

-I purchased the app but decided not to open up Zoneminder to the internet.
+I purchased the app but decided not to use the built-in notification.
+I decided to use Gotify instead (which is my default choice for any kind of notifications, it is pretty awesome software).

-My alternative for notifications was to push to my Gotify instance (which I have talked about on this blog).
+Even if you don't need the notifications, the Android app is pretty well worth the 5 or so euros.

 ## Neat.
-Do I need a fancy GPU?
+Do I need a fancy GPU for object detection?

 No. I run zoneminder and object detection in a small VM and it performs well.
 Obviously the more cameras and streams the more power you would need.